1999 Pop Secret Microwave Popcorn 400

 The 1999 Pop Secret Microwave Popcorn 400 was the 31st stock car race of the 1999 NASCAR Winston Cup Series and the 35th iteration of the event.
-The race was held on Sunday, October 24, 1999, before an audience of 50,000 in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
+The race was held on Sunday, October 24, 1999, before an audience of 50,000 in Rockingham, North Carolina, at Rockingham Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 393 laps to complete.
 In the final laps of the race, Roush Racing driver Jeff Burton would manage to pull away from the field with 68 to go to win his 11th career NASCAR Winston Cup Series victory and his sixth and final victory of the season.
 To fill out the podium, Bill Davis Racing driver Ward Burton and Joe Gibbs Racing driver Bobby Labonte would finish second and third, respectively.

 Background

-The layout of North Carolina Speedway, the venue where the race was held.
+The layout of Rockingham Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+Rockingham Speedway is a 0.94 mi D-shaped oval track in Rockingham, North Carolina.
+The track has held a variety of events since its opening in 1965, including the NASCAR Cup Series from 1965 to 2004, and currently the NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series.
+It has a 32,000-seat capacity as of 2012.
+Rockingham Speedway is owned by the International Hot Rod Association (IHRA).